ukcp-data/ukcp18-data-factory/instructions/ukcp18/ms4-instructions.md

 Note that some of the attributes will reference coordinate variables that should also be included in the data files.

+## 5.1 Variable attributes

+Main variable attributes should include:
+ - units: based on the variables spreadsheet
+ - description: based on spreadsheet
+ - long_name: based on spreadsheet

+Note that **anomaly** variables should also include:
+ - anomaly_type: typically "absolute_change"
+ - baseline_period: "1981-2000"
+ - These should also be in the spreadsheet

+## 5.2 Time coordinate variable

+The "time" coordinate variable should:
+ - include "units" formatted like: "days since 2000-12-15 00:00:00"
+ - include: long_name = "Time"
+ - include: standard_name = "time"

+It should typically include a "bounds" variable and attribute, e.g.:
+ - `time:bounds = "time_bounds" ;`
+ - `float time_bounds(time, bnds)`
+      - where `bnds` is a NetCDF dimension of size 2

+## 5.3 Latitude and longitude coordinate variables

+Latitude and longitude coordinate variables:
+ - Use "degrees_north" and "degrees_east" for the units (to match other UKCP data)
+ - Call the variables:  "latitude" and "longitude" (as their varible IDs (NOT: "lat" and "lon"))

+Typically, also include "bounds" to latitude and longitude, e.g.:
+ - via the "bounds" variable attribute
+ - and a separate 2D variable for each, e.g.:
+   - `float latitude_bounds(latitude, bnds)`
+      - where `bnds` is a NetCDF dimension of size 2

 ## 6. Global attributes